Training structure

 Faculty of Science

-The aim is to study the involvement of local authorities in environmental matters and the action of government departments.
-To do this, we'll be looking at local authority competence in water management, as well as the role of inter-municipal cooperation structures in water management and resource protection.
+This will involve studying the involvement of local authorities in environmental matters and the actions of government departments.
+To this end, the powers of local authorities in water management will be examined, as well as the role of inter-municipal cooperation structures in water management and resource protection.

-Students should be familiar with French jurisdictional organization, the normative hierarchy and legal balances.
-An introduction to legal mechanisms (notion of contract, rudiments of corporate law, etc.) will also be useful.
-The use of contracts as a means of administering resources (public service delegations and public procurement) will also be considered.
-For a complete understanding of the subject of this study, it is essential to consider the treatment of coastal waters in our region.
+Students will need to have knowledge of the French judicial system, the hierarchy of norms, and legal balances.
+An introduction to legal mechanisms (the concept of contracts, the basics of corporate law, etc.) will therefore be useful.
+The use of contracts as a means of resource management (public service delegations and public procurement) will be considered.
+In order to fully understand the subject of the study in our region, it is essential to address the treatment of coastal waters.

-A study of the exercise of administrative police powers in the field of water management will be necessary to understand the law on ICPE and IOTA, and to consider territorial environmental planning and water resource management (SDAGE, SAGE and other schemes).
+A study of the exercise of administrative police powers in the field of water management will be necessary in order to understand the law governing ICPEs and IOTAs and to consider environmental land-use planning and water resource management (SDAGE, SAGE, and other plans).

-Watercourse law in France and the study of the small and large water cycle will help us understand how risk planning and the implementation of what is known as GEMAPI competence have developed in recent years.
+The law governing waterways in France and the study of the small and large water cycles will help us understand how risk planning and the implementation of what is known as GEMAPI competence have developed in recent years.

 Finally, with a lawyer specializing in environmental law and particularly experienced in water resource litigation, students will be able to reflect on conflict resolution mechanisms.

-In this way, it will be possible to examine effective public participation in water management, and the recognition and assertion of the right to water and the right to sanitation.
+This will make it possible to examine the effective participation of the public in water management and then the recognition and assertion of the right to water and sanitation.

-A quick look at EU water law and European environmental law will complete the training.
+A brief overview of EU water law and European environmental law will round off the training.

 Scientific writing